Interested in local restaurant discounts? Join Caring Club.

 We offer multiple training opportunities:

 • Black, Indigenous, People of Color (BIPOC), Leadership Symposium.
-This new program addresses the problem of disproportionately under-resourced BIPOC-led nonprofits by providing training, mentorship, and access to United Way tools and resources.
+This program addresses the problem of disproportionately under-resourced BIPOC-led nonprofits by providing training, mentorship, and access to United Way tools and resources.
 The program is open to BIPOC Executive Directors in Bryan, Chatham, Effingham, and Liberty County.

 • Investor Readiness for Nonprofits.
 In partnership with Creative Coast, this executive leadership development program is designed to teach nonprofit leaders how to effectively engage investors, donors, and philanthropic organizations.
 Additionally, the six-week course teaches skills like discovering investors, communicating the ‘story’ of an organization, and targeting messages for different demographics.